opeltre/fp/README.md

 ## Installation

 There are two ways that you can start using `fp`.
-Note that this library is still under development, but beta versions are updated as necessary on PyPI.
+This library is still under development, but beta versions will updated as necessary on PyPI.

 ### poetry environment